jbush001/NyuziProcessor/README.md

 7. Optional: Java (J2SE 6+) for visualizer app
 8. Optional: GTKWave (or similar) for analyzing waveform files (http://gtkwave.sourceforge.net/)

+On Linux, these can be installed using the built-in package manager (apt-get, yum, etc).
+Here is the command line for Ubuntu:

+    sudo apt-get install gcc g++ python libreadline-dev emacs openjdk-7-jdk gtkwave

+Some package managers do have verilator, but the version is pretty old.
+Bug fixes in the most recent version are necessary for this to run correctly, so you will probably need to build it manually.

+MacOS should have libreadline-dev and python by default.
+You will need to install XCode from the App Store to get the host compiler.

+I have not tested this under Windows.

 ## Building and running